 Whatever it is Lulu is giving up, I guess it’s what allows her to turn into a human and infiltrate their world.
 That begs the questions as to what the OTHER bears had to give up in order to possess that ability, and hopefully the show will explore that further down the road.
-That or the show will call me an idiot for thinking there’s any significance to my interpretation of what the fuck just happened.
+That or the show will call me a fool for thinking there’s any significance to my interpretation of what the heck just happened.
 And so our episode ends with Lulu and Ginko back in the park.
 Lulu is looking at the remaining honey in the jar her brother gave her and Ginko is looking at some sort of star pendant that must have great significance for her.
 Where have I seen that necklace before?

 I actually think this is the strongest episode in the series so far.
 Sure, it didn’t have the action or the high stakes emotion that made the third episode memorable, but the fact that most of this episode is a self-contained story means that it avoided most of the issues I’ve had with this series so far.
-The characters motivations were clear and weren’t mired too much in double meanings and symbolism (I still don’t know exactly what a promise kiss is supposed to be) and the show doesn’t feel like it lost anything because of it.
+The character motivations were clear and weren’t mired too much in double meanings and symbolism (I still don’t know exactly what a promise kiss is supposed to be) and the show doesn’t feel like it lost anything because of it.
 That said, I do have a problem with some of the things we learned in this episode, though it’s possible they’ll resolve my issues in later episodes.
 I think this does some serious damage to Lulu and Ginko’s relationship and how the show chooses to portray them.
-If I’m supposed to take the “no more kisses” to mean “no more physical intimacy” (i.e. no fucking) then why has the show been pushing all the sex imagery of Lulu and Ginko together?
+If I’m supposed to take the “no more kisses” to mean “no more physical intimacy” then why has the show been pushing all the sexually explicit imagery of Lulu and Ginko together?
 The way it plays out in this episode doesn’t give me the impression that they are ACTUALLY a couple which calls into question the legitimacy of the scenes where they’re naked and being intimate.
-Admittedly, those scenes mostly appear in the opening credits and the metaphor laden Severance Court sequences, but it’s still some strong images to put out there.
+Admittedly, those scenes mostly appear in the opening credits and the metaphor-laden Severance Court sequences, but it’s still some strong images to put out there.
 I always thought those scenes were fine because they were actually reflective of the feelings these two characters have for each other but now that the show has (kinda sorta) established that they AREN’T that close, it loses the point to its existence and just comes off as cheap fan service.
 I was really hoping this show would avoid that pitfall and ACTUALLY make a story about sex and relationships that would justify the use of such imagery.
-The show is still ostensibly about that, but the implication that Lulu will remain a virgin has some troubling implications about how the creators feel about the legitimacy of same sex relationships.
+The show is still ostensibly about that, but the implication that Lulu will remain a virgin has some troubling implications about how the creators feel about the legitimacy of same-sex relationships.

 What I’m trying to get across is that I get the feeling that they want to titillate their audience with girl on girl action, but have decided not to commit to these two actually being homosexual.
 I believe this is known as a Class S relationship and while Yuri Kuma Arashi seems pretty interested in showing the horrific consequences that could face those individuals who are out of the closet (isolation, physical/sexual violence) this backtracking with its most prominent and overt couple seems kind of… off to me.
-I’m sure I’ve stated before somewhere that I’m not a particularly smart dude and that my interpretation of anything this deep should come with a boulder sized grain of salt, so I could be COMPLETELY off base here and I would really appreciate anyone who has the inclination to give me their theories about this episode and Ginko and Lulu’s relationship in the comments section below.
+I’m sure I’ve stated before somewhere that I’m not a particularly smart dude and that my interpretation of anything this deep should come with a boulder-sized grain of salt, so I could be COMPLETELY off base here and I would really appreciate anyone who has the inclination to give me their theories about this episode and Ginko and Lulu’s relationship in the comments section below.
 All that said, I still liked the episode and really hope they get deeper into pretty much everyone’s story.
 Having Lulu’s backstory filled out really helps to ground her as an interesting character, even if my interpretation of some things doesn’t fully work for me.
 I know this show has a pretty short run, but I’d like to see more episodes like this in the future.
-Shit, I haven’t even gotten to that last minute reveal have I!?
+Dang, I haven’t even gotten to that last-minute reveal have I!?
 WASN’T THAT AWESOME!?!?
 So the person Ginko wants to “kiss” or “return the favor to” or whatever is Kureha’s mother?
 No wait, she would have been pretty young when Kureha’s mother was killed, so maybe it’s not her, but Kureha?
 OH!
 What if it turns out that Kureha and Ginko were friends, but then a bear (possibly related to Ginko) was the one to kill Kureha’s mother!?
 That’s it!
 I’m placing my bet!
 Something along those lines happened in the past!!